Dr Emma Scotter

 BSc (Hons), PhD (Pharmacology)

 I am the head of the Motor Neuron Disease Lab at the Centre for Brain Research, University of Auckland.

-My team, in collaboration with Professors Mike Dragunow and Richard Faull, researches various aspects of Motor Neuron Disease.
+My team researches various aspects of Motor Neuron Disease.
 Model systems range from cell lines and primary cells grown from post-mortem brain and spinal cord, to those tissues themselves.
 Of particular interest to me and my group are cells of the blood-brain barrier, and their ability to deal with proteins which take on aberrant structures (oligomers and aggregates).
-My lab uses molecular pharmacology and molecular biology techniques to study the pathways by which cells recognise and respond to these aberrantly structured proteins.
+My lab uses molecular pharmacology, molecular biology, and neuropathology techniques to study the pathways by which cells recognise and respond to these aberrantly structured proteins.
 These include the ubiquitin-proteasome system and selective macroautophagy.
 Pharmacologically or genetically enhancing the ability of these systems to clear toxic proteins which accumulate in neurodegenerative disease has great therapeutic potential.

 I am a University of Auckland graduate (BSc (Hons) and PhD (Pharmacology)).
 I was awarded a Marie Curie International Incoming Fellowship in 2010 to work at King's College London.
 I remained at King's College for four years, investigating misfolded proteins in motor neuron disease.
 I returned to the University of Auckland in early 2014 after being awarded an Aotearoa Fellowship by the Centre for Brain Research.

-I was recently awarded a Rutherford Discovery Fellowship to support my vision of growing a national Motor Neuron Disease Research programme.
+I was awarded a Rutherford Discovery Fellowship in 2016 to support my vision of growing a national Motor Neuron Disease Research programme.
 I also received Marsden FastStart funding to investigate protein waste clearance in Motor Neuron Disease.
-My team and I recently established the NZ Motor Neuron Disease Research Network with funding from MND NZ, which connects MND research groups across NZ.
+My team and I established the NZ Motor Neuron Disease Research Network in 2017 with funding from MND NZ, which connects MND research groups across NZ.